akadiving/Omedia-tasks/task-2/README.md

-# This will be the series for Omedia internship tasks by numeration and description
+# Omedia internship tasks by numeration and description

 ## Task 2 if simple CRUD application using PHP, HTML5 and CSS.